 Mr. Campbell has an active litigation practice primarily in complex commercial and general litigation matters in Maryland state and federal courts as well as other jurisdictions in which he is admitted pro hac vice.
 He has extensive appellate, arbitration and trial experience and notably has a long and successful motions track record including successful motions for summary judgment and dismissal for his clients.

-Mr. Campbell represents individuals, business entities and local governments in the areas of commercial litigation, business disputes, premises liability, business disputes, transportation/trucking, engineering, healthcare litigation and construction.
+Mr. Campbell represents individuals, business entities and local governments in the areas of commercial litigation, business disputes, product liability, business disputes, transportation/trucking, engineering, premises liability, healthcare litigation and construction.

 Mr. Campbell represents national and regional transportation companies, including the defense of trucking/transportation claims and related insurance issues.
 In the defense of trucking matters, Mr. Campbell participates in a twenty-four hour response group to provide immediate investigation, risk assessment and evidence capture.